celsomsilva/mlops-mini-prod/README.md

 The goal here is not to build the smartest model, but to build a model that can actually **run in production**.

-This repository shows the complete lifecycle train, package, serve, containerize, test, CI e deploy-ready
+This repository shows the complete lifecycle: train, package, serve, containerize, test, CI and deploy-ready

 I chose scikit-learn here because the focus is MLOps, not model complexity.